hajnalmt/home_dirs/README.md

 If you have an ssh key somewhere, just copy it to the right place, rewriting the id_rsa and id_rsa.pub files.
+The .gitignore contains the rsa exceptions, so you don't need to be worried about accidentally adding them to version control system of yours.

 Do not forget to add the right permissions to the folders.